elsamoheg/Lists/freeCodeCamp.md

 ### freeCodeCamp Links

+1. The Docker Handbook.
+This full-length Docker book is rich with code examples.
+It will teach you all about containerization, custom Docker images and online registries, and how to work with multiple containers using Docker Compose. (free full-length book you can read in your browser): https://www.freecodecamp.org/news/the-docker-handbook/

+2. Learn Object-Oriented Programming in C++.
+Saldina is an experienced C++ developer, and she'll teach you about access modifiers, constructors, encapsulation, abstraction, inheritance, polymorphism, and more.
+(90 minute YouTube course): https://www.freecodecamp.org/news/learn-object-oriented-programming-oop-in-c-full-video-course/

+3. What Jessica learned from building her first solo web development project.
+(8 minute read): https://www.freecodecamp.org/news/what-i-learned-from-building-my-first-solo-project/

+4. What is a Convolutional Neural Network?
+Milecia has coded self-driving cars and used machine learning in the field.
+And in this beginner's guide to Deep Learning, she explains key concepts in a clear, easy-to-understand way.
+(9 minute read): https://www.freecodecamp.org/news/convolutional-neural-network-tutorial-for-beginners/

+5. freeCodeCamp is building a Data Science curriculum that teaches advanced mathematics and machine learning.
+You'll learn Calculus, Statistics, and Linear Algebra using Python and Jupyter Notebooks – right in your browser.
+We've been planning this for months.
+Our fundraiser has already raised $20K toward our goal of hiring some additional math and computer science teachers to help design these courses.
+Read all about this and watch my 28-minute demo video: https://www.freecodecamp.org/news/building-a-data-science-curriculum-with-advanced-math-and-machine-learning/

 1. Python VS JavaScript – what are the key differences?
 Estefania dives deep into both languages to explore how they handle loops, conditional logic, data types, input/output, and more.
 These are the two biggest language ecosystems, and they're rapidly shaping the software development as a whole.
 (20 minute read): https://www.freecodecamp.org/news/python-vs-javascript-what-are-the-key-differences-between-the-two-popular-programming-languages/

 2. The C language – and its close cousin C++ – are great for game development and other computationally intensive programming tasks.
 This free full-length course will show you how to code advanced data structures "close to the metal" right in C. (10 hour YouTube course): https://www.freecodecamp.org/news/understand-data-structures-in-c-and-cpp/